Living Conditions in Togo

 Most Volunteers live in two-to three-room houses within Togolese family compounds.
 Living in a shared compound affords Volunteers a great opportunity to truly be a part of the culture, enjoy the benefits and security of communal living, and better learn the language of their host community.
 Many Volunteers develop close and lasting relationships with families in their compounds.
 Communal living can be challenging, however.
 Volunteers can expect far less privacy and more noise than they are used to, for example.

-Sanitation and other amenities are modest—Volunteer houses usually are equipped with latrines and rarely with U.S.-style toilets; bucket showers are common.
+Sanitation and other amenities are modest.
+Volunteer houses usually are equipped with latrines and sometimes with modern toilets; bucket showers are common.
 Many Volunteers live in communities without electricity, use candles and lanterns for light, and typically wake at dawn with the rest of the family.
-For those with electricity, Togo operates on a 220-volt system as is found throughout much of Europe.
-Volunteers cook on a simple gas burner; cooking gas is usually available, but in the event of shortages, Volunteers cook on charcoal.
-Water sources in Volunteer communities are varied—traditional wells and cisterns, bore holes equipped with pumps, or occasionally piped tap water.
+For those with electricity, Togo operates on a 220 V system as is found throughout much of Europe.
+Volunteers cook on a simple gas burner stove; cooking gas is usually available, but in the event of shortages, Volunteers cook on charcoal.
+Water sources in Volunteer communities are varied: traditional wells and cisterns, bore holes equipped with pumps, or occasionally piped tap water.
 Whatever your source of drinking water, you will need to treat it.
 Peace Corps Togo provides water filters and training to maintain them.

 Living allowance and money management